igumiao/igumiao.github.io/README.md

 #### Question 2.
 Why is my resume not showing up?

-You can try copy `_config.yml` , `Gemfile`, and `Gemfile.lock`  to your main repository.
+You can try copy `_config.yml` , `Gemfile`, and `Gemfile.lock` from `/myresume` to your main repository (`username.github.io`).
 Find more information at [troubleshooting](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/troubleshooting-jekyll-build-errors-for-github-pages-sites)